 3.4 Rail operators and Network Rail have emergency plans in place to try to keep disruption during extreme weather events to a minimum.
-Network Rail work alongside the Met Office to continually monitor the weather and send crews and equipment to at-risk areas, so they are in a position to act quickly.
+Network Rail work alongside the Met Office to continually monitor the weather and send crews and Reference of the second s equipment to at-risk areas, so they are in a position to act quickly.
 Its National